 Pearson Hall Renovation

 The central atrium within Pearson Hall served as a metaphor throughout the project.
-The renovated design of the atrium reinvented the space while maintaining the core of its purpose – bringing people together through a connection to daylight.
+The atrium’s renovated design reinvented the space while maintaining the core of its purpose – bringing people together through a connection to daylight.

-A chilled beam system, redesigned airflows, and other improvements collaborated to reduce Pearson Hall’s energy footprint by 50 percent – a result that is expected to earn the building LEED Gold certification.
+Another feature of the renovation is the energy efficiency of the facility.
+Chilled beam system, redesigned airflows, and other improvements collaborated to reduce Pearson Hall’s energy footprint by 50 percent – a result that contributed to the attainment of the LEED Gold certification.